 Do you want to capture your newborn in adorable curly poses?
 If so, you should take photos five to twelve days after giving birth.

 If you wait longer than two weeks for the newborn session, you will not get the pictures you expect.
 Why?
 Since that moment, newborns start behaving differently.
 They sleep less and cry more, so it’s challenging even for a qualified photographer to take nice pictures.
+As it is a difficult task to take newborn photos, you can check newborn photography by Simona Janek to get some good ideas.

 Pick the right props and outfits